Tim Gilbert, Vice President for Academic Affairs and Dean

 B.A., Oklahoma Baptist University; M.Div. and Ph.D., Southwestern Baptist Theological Seminary.

 Dr. Gilbert started his term as Dean in 2013.
+In March 2015, he was named Vice President for Academic Affairs and Dean.
 He holds a Doctor of Philosophy in Christian Ethics, and formerly taught at Tarrant County College, Fort Worth, Texas.
-In his nearly thirty years at Tarrant, Dean Gilbert has served in a variety of capacities including Divisional Dean and Associate Vice Chancellor for Academic Affairs.
+In his nearly thirty years at Tarrant, Dean Gilbert served in a variety of capacities including Divisional Dean and Associate Vice Chancellor for Academic Affairs.
 He co-authored Christian Ethics—A Primer and contributed a chapter on Christian ethics in Has Our Theology Changed?
 Southern Baptist Thought Since 1845.

-Dr. Gilbert has been married to the Rev. Karen Grubb Gilbert.
+Dr. Gilbert is married to the Rev. Karen Grubb Gilbert.
 They have two daughters: Rev. Katie Gilbert is Minister to College and Career at First United Methodist Church, in Birmingham, Alabama.
 She is married to Rev. Matt Lacey, pastor of The Church of the Reconciler in Birmingham, AL, a church devoted to the homeless in downtown Birmingham.
 Rev. Mary Beth Foust, Ministry Coordinator at CBF Virginia, is a graduate of BTSR.
-She is married to Rev. Caleb Foust, who is Associate Pastor for Youth at Gayton Baptist Church in Richmond.
+She is married to Rev. Caleb Foust, who is Associate Pastor for Youth at Gayton Baptist Church in Richmond and also a BTSR grad.
+Dr. Gilbert and Karen recently welcomed their first grandchild and anxiously await their second in the coming months.

 Get to know Dean Gilbert!

 Why do you teach?
-As Dean, most of my duties are administrative, but I still love to teach.
+As Vice President for Academic Affairs and Dean, most of my duties are administrative, but I still love to teach.
 I have been a Sunday School teacher for as long as I can remember and that has fueled my love of teaching as a career.
 The choice to be a teacher probably was solidified during my days as a PhD student at Southwestern Seminary in Fort Worth.
 I love helping students come into contact with new knowledge and ideas and to be part of their integrating those things into their own world views.

 Where will we find you on Sunday mornings?
-Karen and I are members at Chamberlayne Baptist Church here in Richmond.
+Karen and I are members at Derbyshire Baptist Church here in Richmond, where Karen serves on staff.
 You can usually find us both teaching Sunday School classes and singing in the choir during worship.

-As for personal interests, Dr. Gilbert says ” I love to read a wide range of literature but am fond of science fiction and philosophy and I am also an amateur bird watcher.
-I am also involved with the issue of climate change and was trained as a presenter for Al Gore’s organization, the Climate Project.”
+What do you like to do for fun?
+I love to read a wide range of literature but am fond of science fiction and philosophy.
+I am an amateur bird watcher.
+I am also involved with the issue of climate change and was trained as a presenter for Al Gore’s organization, the Climate Project.